Prabhucv/Serverless_Wikibot/README.md

-# TonsserChallenge
+# Serverless Wikibot
-Tonsser Challenge - Serverless Wikibot: A bot scrapping finance information from Wikipedia
+Serverless Wikibot: A bot scrapping finance information from Wikipedia

 ## Approach
 1. Designing best in class serverless architecture to ensure scalability and performance